pierpaolo-cantisani/Thesis-PROJECT/README.md

 # CpG-to-gene association benchmark across multi-omic datasets

-**Work in Progress** — This repository is under active development as part of a postgraduate Master's thesis project.
+**Work in Progress**: this repository is under active development as part of a postgraduate Master's thesis project.
 The pipeline, results, and documentation are not yet final.
 Interfaces, file formats, and parameters may change without notice until the first release.